danielabar/meblog/src/markdown/private-gems-and-docker-dev.md

 GITHUB_PAT_GEMS=your-github-pat
 ```

 Now, when the docker-compose build command is run, it will have access to the values of `GITHUB_USERNAME` and `GITHUB_PAT_GEMS` from the .env file.
-Then these will get passed on to the Dockerfile as ARG's, where they can be used in building the image.
+Then these will get passed on to the `Dockerfile` as ARG's, where they can be used in building the image.

 ## Makefile

-To save yourself all that typing of the docker compose command with the env file, if your project uses a Makefile, you can add the following task:
+To save yourself all that typing of the docker compose command with the env file, if your project uses a `Makefile`, you can add the following task:

 ```makefile
 build: